International arbitration law and rules in China

 2.2.6 While the legislation requires a strict legal separation between the administrative authorities and these domestic arbitration institutions, it should be noted that, in reality, these legal safeguards are not always effective.
 Not all domestic arbitration institutions are free from judicial and administrative interference.
 Local protectionism and political influence are common problems.
 Parties that have these concerns often prefer to choose a foreign arbitration institution (if possible) or a reputable, foreign-related arbitration commission (such as CIETAC, discussed below at paragraph 2.3.4).

 2.3.5 On 4 August 2012, CIETAC Shanghai Sub-Commission and CIETAC South China Sub-Commission jointly announced that they would become independent arbitration institutions.
 On 22 October 2012, CIETAC South China Sub-Commission was renamed as either the South China International Economic and Trade Arbitration Commission (SCIETAC) or the Shenzhen Court of International Arbitration (SCIA), which then further merged on 25 December 2017 with the Shenzhen Arbitration Commission (SAC) to form the Shenzhen Court of International Arbitration (Shenzhen Arbitration Commission) (SCIA-SAC).
 On 11 April 2013, CIETAC Shanghai Sub-Commission renamed itself as the Shanghai International Economic and Trade Arbitration Commission (SIETAC), otherwise known as the Shanghai International Arbitration Centre (SHIAC).
 Known as the “CIETAC Split”, the departure from CIETAC and the name change by both sub-commissions created uncertainties in arbitration agreements that referred to these sub-commissions as the administering institutions.
 To address this, the SPC issued the Official Reply of the Supreme People’s Court on the Request of the Shanghai High People’s Court and Others for Instructions on the Cases Involving the Judicial Review of Arbitral Awards Made by China International Economic and Trade Arbitration Commission, Its Former Sub-Commissions and Other Arbitration Institutions, a binding judicial interpretation on 15 July 2015 which took effect on 17 July 2015 (SPC Reply).
-The SPC Reply clarified that if the arbitration agreement referring to CIETAC Shanghai Sub-Commision or CIETAC South China Sub-Commission as the arbitration institution was signed before the former CIETAC Shanghai Sub-Commission was renamed as SHIAC, ie 11 April 2013, or before the former CIETAC South China Sub-Commission was renamed as SCIA, ie 22 October 2012, SHIAC or SCIA, respectively, should have jurisdiction.
-If the arbitration agreement referring to CIETAC Shanghai Sub-Commision or CIETAC South China Sub-Commission as the arbitration institution, was signed after the former CIETAC Shanghai Sub-Commission was renamed as SHIAC or the former CIETAC South China Sub-Commission was renamed as SCIA, CIETAC should have jurisdiction.
+The SPC Reply clarified that if the arbitration agreement referring to CIETAC Shanghai Sub-Commission or CIETAC South China Sub-Commission as the arbitration institution was signed before the former CIETAC Shanghai Sub-Commission was renamed as SHIAC, ie 11 April 2013, or before the former CIETAC South China Sub-Commission was renamed as SCIA, ie 22 October 2012, SHIAC or SCIA, respectively, should have jurisdiction.
+If the arbitration agreement referring to CIETAC Shanghai Sub-Commission or CIETAC South China Sub-Commission as the arbitration institution, was signed after the former CIETAC Shanghai Sub-Commission was renamed as SHIAC or the former CIETAC South China Sub-Commission was renamed as SCIA, CIETAC should have jurisdiction.

-2.3.8 As a result of this expansion, the main distinction between domestic and foreign-related arbitrations under the PRC Arbitration Law is now focused upon the nature of the underlying dispute, rather than on the arbitration institution that is administering the arbitral proceedings.
+2.3.8 As a result of this expansion, the main distinction between domestic and foreign-related arbitrations under the PRC Arbitration Law was focused upon the nature of the underlying dispute, rather than on the arbitration institution that is administering the arbitral proceedings.
 This distinction is particularly apparent in relation to the enforcement of awards (see further section 11 below).

 2.4 Foreign arbitration institutions

 2.4.1 There is no legislative definition of “foreign arbitration institutions” in the PRC.
-Reference to a “foreign arbitration institution” is, therefore, considered to cover arbitration institutions that are established outside the PRC, such as the ICC, Hong Kong International Arbitration Centre (HKIAC), SIAC, Stockholm Chamber of Commerce (SCC), Zurich Chamber of Commerce (ZHK), German Institution of Arbitration (DIS), London Court of International Arbitration (LCIA) and World Intellectual Property Organization (WIPO) Arbitration and Mediation Centre, etc.
+Reference to a “foreign arbitration institution” is, therefore, considered to cover arbitration institutions that are established outside mainland China, such as the ICC, Hong Kong International Arbitration Centre (HKIAC), SIAC, Stockholm Chamber of Commerce (SCC), Zurich Chamber of Commerce (ZHK), German Institution of Arbitration (DIS), London Court of International Arbitration (LCIA) and World Intellectual Property Organization (WIPO) Arbitration and Mediation Centre, etc.

 Foreign arbitration institutions operating within the PRC